zeropointnothing/koulouri/README.md

 submits the track to the current menu. operates differently based on what mode you're in.

 - TRACKS: add the selected song to the queue.
+- ALBUMS: add the entire album to the queue.
 - QUEUE: remove the selected song from the queue.

 type in the track number, then press enter.